sonineelay/patient-view/README.md

 - **API Documentation**: Clearly outlines the available API endpoints with examples.
 - **Frontend Documentation**: Describes the structure of the frontend and how it interacts with the backend APIs.
 - **Usage**: Instructions on how to run the application.
-- **Contributing**: Encourages collaboration and explains how to contribute to the project.
-- **License**: Provides licensing information.

 Feel free to modify or expand upon this template to suit your project's needs!
 Let me know if you need further assistance or any specific changes.